MultiPath Memory Access: Breaking Host-GPU Bandwidth Bottlenecks in LLM Services: MMA Design

-As mentioned in \S \ref{sec:Opportunity and Challenges}, the asymmetric communication semantics between the CPU and GPU make it difficult to implement feedback mechanisms in PCIe environments.
-Additionally, congestion monitoring introduces significant overhead and demands careful tuning to avoid scheduling delays.
-These inherent challenges complicate effective multipath load balancing in PCIe systems.

-To address these issues, MMA employs a congestion-aware routing strategy in Path Selector, leveraging the native flow control features of PCIe and NVLink protocols.
-Rather than relying on active probing, it passively infers congestion from the depth of Outstanding queues, enabling efficient routing decisions without incurring additional signaling overhead.

-Specifically, MMA maintains an outstanding queue for each PCIe link, with each queue statically bound to a specific GPU based on the PCIe topology.
-The task launcher retrieves micro-tasks from these queues and dispatches them onto their corresponding PCIe links.
-For example, in H2D tasks, if the micro-task's destination GPU matches the outstanding queue's assigned GPU, it travels over a direct PCIe link.
-Otherwise, it takes a relay path involving the PCIe link plus an NVLink connection between GPUs.
+MMA maintains one \emph{outstanding queue} per PCIe link, statically bound to the corresponding GPU.
+The Path Selector fills these outstanding queues by pulling work from the micro-task queue, and the Task Launcher dispatches queued micro-tasks onto the corresponding links.
+If a micro-task's destination GPU matches the outstanding queue's GPU, it travels via the direct PCIe path; otherwise it takes a relay path (PCIe to the relay GPU, then NVLink to the target).

-Due to the inherent flow control mechanisms of PCIe and NVLink, congestion on a link will block the head micro-task in the outstanding queue, preventing it from fetching new tasks from the micro-task queue.
-Conversely, links without congestion can continuously consume micro-tasks, effectively redistributing workload from congested links and thus achieving load balancing.